Mattwen/jekyll-now/_posts/2018-04-04-dockerize-discord-draw.md

     $ nodejs -v
     v4.2.6

-# Clone your Project from Github and install npm dependencies
+# Clone your Project from Github and install npm Dependencies

+    $ cd ~
     $ git clone https://github.com/mattwen/discord-draw && cd discord-draw
     $ npm install

-# Create the Dockerfile with any Text Editor
+# Create the Dockerfile

+With any Text Editor and add the following:

     # /home/matt/discord-draw/Dockerfile
     # Gets the latest image of node